Yellow-collared lovebird: Housing

 Nesting boxes are usually utilised throughout the year as sleeping quarters.
 It is advisable to clean them, but keep them up even after breeding season.
 The risk of losing a bird to egg laying complications (in the unlikely event they do decide to breed in the winter), is out-weighed by the benefit of keeping the birds content, keeping pair-bonds strong, and the reduced risk of losing a bird to the cold.
-A supply of willow branches, and roughly slivered corn, or maize husk can be given in the aviary as nesting box lining: It will be ripped up, & carried into the nest box by the female.
+A supply of willow branches and roughly slivered corn or maize husk can be given in the aviary as nesting box lining: it will be ripped up and carried into the nest box by the female.

 Lovebirds are reasonably difficult to sex.
-A "pair" will often be of the same gender, even though they are exhibiting signs of mutual affection.
+A "pair" will often be of the same sex, even though they are exhibiting signs of mutual affection.
 This usually arises when inexperienced bird keepers house two birds alone, and wait on behavioral signs that they're a "true pair", with the intention of swapping one out for another lovebird if they're not, then becoming excited when they see birds "pair up", even though they may both be of the same sex.
 These bonds are artificial and can be broken, or tested if the "pair" are re-housed communally (or split up by the keeper).
 One or both of a pair of males may go, and breed with lone hens, despite staying connected to their original partner.
 Alternatively, the same sex pair's bond may completely dissolve immediately.